Nutrient management: Nitrate Vulnerable Zones

 Find out if your land is in a Nitrate Vulnerable Zone (NVZ) and how use of nitrogen fertilisers and organic manures is restricted in NVZs.

 Nitrate Vulnerable Zones (NVZs) are areas designated as being at risk from agricultural nitrate pollution.
 They include about 58% of land in England.
 The Department for Environment, Food and Rural Affairs (Defra) reviews NVZs every 4 years to account for changes in water pollution.

 Find out if your land is in an NVZ

 Your farm may be completely or partly in an NVZ.
-An NVZ boundary is drawn around whole fields, so there are no fields that are only partly in an NVZ.
-Restrictions apply for each field on your farm that’s in an NVZ.
+NVZ boundaries are drawn around whole fields, so there are no fields that are only partly in an NVZ.
+Restrictions apply to each field on your farm that’s in an NVZ.